-- a) The undertaking by the Company of any activity of a nature or scope not provided for in the Company's mission or goals would be subject to the prior approval of the Shareholder. - b) The approval of the Shareholder is also required before the Company could dispose of any segment of its business or shares in a subsidiary or associated company where the value of the asset to be disposed of exceeds the investment delegated authority set out in Section 11 above. - c) The Company has entered into a Deed of Understanding between itself, the Dunedin City Council, Dunedin City Holdings Limited and members of the Group, imposing upon the Company certain restrictions, requirements and obligations to be set out in the Deed.
+- a) The undertaking by the Company of any activity of a nature or scope not provided for in the Company's mission or goals would be subject to the prior approval of the Shareholder. - b) The approval of the Shareholder is also required before the Company could dispose of any segment of its business or shares in a subsidiary or associated company where the value of the asset to be disposed of exceeds the investment delegated authority set out in Section 11 above. - c) The Company is committed to open and transparent engagement with its stakeholders and customers and will maintain a publicly available and actively promoted Customer and Stakeholder Charter and public Information Disclosure Policy consistent with its responsibilities as an Energy Company providing essential infrastructure services.